-The Responsibilities of Employers and Governing Bodies
+The Responsibilities of Employers and Boards of Governors

-Under the Health and Safety at Work Act 1974, employers have a legal duty 'to ensure, as far as is reasonably practicable, the health, safety and welfare of their employees and others'.
+Under the Health and Safety at Work (Northern Ireland) Order 1978, employers have a legal duty 'to ensure, as far as is reasonably practicable, the health, safety and welfare of their employees and others'.

-The Management of Health and Safety Regulations (1999) also places a legal duty on employers, through the risk assessment processes, to examine workplace hazards, identify those at risk and take measures to control those risks.
+The Management of Health and Safety Regulations (Northern Ireland) 2000 also place a legal duty on employers, through the risk assessment processes, to examine workplace hazards, identify those at risk and take measures to control those risks.

-Education employers are required under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (2013) (RIDDOR) to record all incidents of violence.
-This means that all schools and colleges must have a reporting procedure, for which the headteacher or principal will have day-to-day responsibility.
-School/College leaders and education managers should take appropriate steps to ensure that staff report all incidents of violence and abuse.
+Education employers are required under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (Northern Ireland) 1997 (RIDDOR) to record all incidents of violence.
+This means that all schools and colleges must have a reporting procedure, for which the principal will have day-to-day responsibility.
+School/college leaders and education managers should take appropriate steps to ensure that staff report all incidents of violence and abuse.
 Incident reports provide essential details to inform the risk assessment process.
-Acts of non-consensual violence to a person at work that result in death, a major injury or being incapacitated for over seven days are reportable to the Health and Safety Executive (HSE).
+Acts of non-consensual violence to a person at work that result in death, a major injury or being incapacitated for over three days are reportable to the Health and Safety Executive Northern Ireland (HSENI).
 Reportable specified injuries include: